 Monitoring and investigating the subrecipient's activities, and the activities of the entities receiving WIOA Title I-financial assistance on behalf of the subrecipient.
-Entities include contracted Service Providers (One Stop Operators, Adult/Dislocated Worker/Youth program providers), Eligible Training Providers, On-the Job Training employers, Work Experience employers, and any other recipients defined under 29 CFR 38.4(zz).
-Monitoring is to ensure the recipient and its subrecipients are not violating their nondiscrimination and equal opportunity obligations under WIOA Title I, which includes monitoring the collection of data required in Section 188 of WIOA to ensure compliance with the nondiscrimination and equal opportunity requirements of Section 188 of WIOA, 29 CFR Part 38 and the Missouri Nondiscrimination Plan which includes the following sections and elements;
+Entities include contracted Service Providers (One Stop Operators, Adult/Dislocated Worker/Youth program providers), Eligible Training Providers, On-the Job Training employers, Work Experience employers, and any other recipients defined under 29 CFR 38.4.
+Monitoring is to ensure the recipient and its subrecipients are not violating their nondiscrimination and equal opportunity obligations under WIOA Title I, which includes monitoring the collection of data required in Section 188 of WIOA to ensure compliance with the nondiscrimination and equal opportunity requirements of Section 188 of WIOA, 29 CFR Part 38 and the Missouri Nondiscrimination Plan.